Dankotchev/Topicos-em-Programacao/README.md

 ## _Conteúdo Abordado_:

-- Revisão de Listas, Pilhas e Fila;
+- Introdução a Linguagem Python;